I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfdmaenabler/ns-wdfdmaenabler-_wdf_dma_system_profile_config.md

 The translated resource descriptor for the DMA channel assigned
       the device during <a href="..\wdfdevice\nc-wdfdevice-evt_wdf_device_prepare_hardware.md">EvtDevicePrepareHardware</a>.
 This provides the DMA request line for the adapter.

-`DmaWidth`

-The width of the register specified by <b>DeviceAddress</b>.
-Possible values are Width8Bits, Width16Bits, Width32Bits, and Width64Bits.

-`LoopedTransfer`

-Specifies that the DMA adapter should loop around the specified transfer if the length is greater than the size of the buffer.

-`Size`

-The size of this structure in bytes.

 ## Remarks
 The driver provides this structure to <a href="..\wdfdmaenabler\nf-wdfdmaenabler-wdfdmaenablerconfiguresystemprofile.md">WdfDmaEnablerConfigureSystemProfile</a> after creating a system-profile DMA enabler.